The Kentucky governor's office is hoping that the painted rocks trend can have a positive impact on the state's opioid/heroin crisis.

 Laura Sudkamp with the Kentucky State Police crime lab remembers when it took months to process one DNA sample.

-Most new laws approved during the Kentucky General Assembly's 2015 regular session go into effect next week.
+Most new laws approved during the Kentucky General Assembly's 2017 regular session will go into effect on Thursday, June 29.